keboola/keboola-as-code-templates/googleanalytics-to-googlesheet/v0/src/README.md

 Data from Google search console results are grouped by URL and date.

-### DD: Data Destination [OUT-GA-BIGQUERY]  OR [OUT-GA-SNOWFLAKE] OR [OUT-GA-GSHEET]
+### DD: Data Destination [OUT-GA-GSHEET]

-The data destination loads data into a Google BigQuery or a Snowflake database or a Google Sheet.
+The data destination loads data into a Google Sheet.

-### FLOW: Flow [GA-GOOGLEANALYTICS]
+### FLOW: Flow [GOOGLEANALYTICS-TO-GOOGLESHEET]
-The Flow runs the Data Source and one transformation and optionally writes data into a Google BigQuery or a Snowflake databases or a Google Sheet.
+The Flow runs the Data Source and one transformation and writes data into a Google Sheet.

 ## Business Data Model